richardgaywood/paydata.org/content/sprawlrunners/gear/weapons.md

 * *Sleek* - matte black; no protrusions; looks efficient.
 * *Sci-fi* - weird shapes; sculpted to look bio-organic; covered in neon lights.

-Some trappings have minor rule changes:

-* *Revolver*: reduced shots (reflected in statline).
-If it is a smartgun, character can load different ammo types in different cylinders, and choose which cylinders to fire for each attack via a mental command as a free action.
-* *Heavy calibre*: applies +1 AP.
-Costs +1LP.

 ## Sample weapons

 ### Holdout pistols